prescottprue/fireadmin/docs/content/testing/cloud-functions-tests.md

 ## Writing
 How you write your tests for cloud functions depends on the scope you would like to cover in your test.
 [the vanilla js testing section](/images/FiradminLogo.png)

 ### Logic
 As mentioned in [the vanilla js testing section](/testing/vanilla-js), we can tests simple logic directly with mocha/chai.
-There are [already functions with unit tests in Horchata](https://github.com/fireadmin/horchata/blob/master/functions/test/unit/sheetsSync.spec.js).

 ### Full Cloud Function
 Testing is slightly different between [HTTP functions](https://firebase.google.com/docs/functions/unit-testing#testing_http_functions) and [other function types](https://firebase.google.com/docs/functions/unit-testing#testing_background_non-http_functions)